 Sony/ATV operating agreement is a chain of conditions subordinate to each other.
 We are going to resume the 2 main articles relating to this matter, hoping to be as clear and simple as we can.

 The articles in question are no. 3 and 5.
-Article 3 explains the payments executed to capitalise the company while Article 5 explains the distribution of revenues coming from licensing of the catalogue library during the various phases of the company development and expansion.
+Article 3 explains the payments executed to capitalize the company while Article 5 explains the distribution of revenues coming from licensing of the catalog library during the various phases of the company development and expansion.
 Both articles dramatically changed over the years due to various amendments.

 In October of 1995, $11.5 million was paid to MJ but partially served to repay an outstanding amount of $632,000 USD to Epic Records, for the “teaser” and the short film “childhood” of the album “History”.